SakethreddyPatla/Maven-Market-Dashboard/README.md

-# Maven Market: Data-Driven Performance Overview
+# International Market Performance & KPI Monitoring Engine
 This dashboard serves as the central "source of truth" for Maven Market, transforming over 269,000 transactions into a strategic roadmap for growth.
 By moving through the full BI lifecycle, I converted raw data into a high-performance analytics solution that tracks $1.76M in total revenue and $1.05M in total profit.